Extended Stochastic Block Models with Application to Criminal Networks: Posterior computation and inference

 \subsection{Estimation, uncertainty quantification, model selection, prediction}

 While algorithmic methods return a single estimated partition, \textsc{esbm} provides the whole posterior distribution over the space of node partitions.
-To fully exploit this posterior and perform inference directly on the space of partitions, we adapt the decision--theoretic approach of \cite{wade2018} to the block modeling setting.
+To fully exploit this posterior and perform inference directly on the space of partitions, we adapt the decision-theoretic approach of \cite{wade2018} to the block modeling setting.
 In this way, we summarize posterior distributions on partitions leveraging the \emph{variation of information}~(\textsc{vi}) metric \citep{meilua2007comparing}, that quantifies distances between two clusterings by comparing their individual and joint entropies, and ranges from 0 to $ \log_2 V $.
 Intuitively, \textsc{vi} measures the amount of information in two clusterings relative to the information shared between them, thus providing a metric that decreases to 0 as the overlap between two partitions grows; see \cite{wade2018} for a discussion of the key properties of \textsc{vi}.
-Under this framework, a formal Bayesian point estimate for $\bz$ is that partition with lowest posterior averaged \textsc{vi} distance from the other clusterings, thus obtaining
+Under this framework, a formal Bayesian point estimate for $\bz$ is that partition with the lowest posterior averaged \textsc{vi} distance from the other clusterings, thus obtaining

-where the expectation is taken with respect to the posterior of $\bz$.
-Due to the huge cardinality of the space of partitions, even for moderate $ V $, the optimization in~\eqref{eq_estimate} is typically carried out through a greedy algorithm \citep{wade2018}, as in the \texttt{R} package \texttt{mcclust.ext}.
+where the expected value is taken with respect to the posterior of $\bz$.
+Due to the huge cardinality of the space of partitions, even for moderate $V$, the optimization in~\eqref{eq_estimate} is typically carried out through a greedy algorithm \citep{wade2018}, as in the \texttt{R} package \texttt{mcclust.ext}.